These No Bake Monster Cookie Oatmeal Energy Balls will feel like a special treat, but are actually a healthy after school snack!

 Oatmeal Energy Balls are perfect when it is too late for a big snack because dinner is right around the corner.
 The M&M’s add just enough chocolate and color to make them fun and they will think they are getting a special treat!

 Looking for something similar?
 Check out my Peanut Butter Oatmeal Bars here – they are great if you want to leave out the M&M’s.
+One of my kids other favorite after school treats is our Chocolate Chip Banana Bread!
+This is always a hit and a good way to use up ripe bananas!

 Easy Energy Bites